swiftlang/swift-evolution/proposals/0292-package-registry-service.md

-We intend to work with industry stakeholders to develop standards for publishing Swift packages in an optional extension to the registry specification.
+We intend to work with industry stakeholders to develop standards for publishing Swift packages in an extension to the registry specification.

 ### Package removal